MadStu/connect-4-plus/README.md

 ### Validator Testing

 - PEP8
-  - No errors were returned when passing through [PEP8Online.com](http://pep8online.com/)
+  - No errors or warnings were returned when passing through [PEP8online.com](http://pep8online.com/)

 ### Bugs